 Types of MRR

-Subscription-based businesses can track different types of MRR to gather insight into their performance, gain a deeper understanding of their revenue growth, and identify areas for improvement:
+Subscription-based businesses can track different types of MRR to gather insight into their performance, gain a deeper understanding of their subscription revenue growth, and identify areas for improvement:

 New MRR